Skip to main content

 alertcondition(sellSignal, title="Sell Alert", message="RSI & EMA Sell Signal Triggered")

-For more advanced alert setups, check out our comprehensive guide on Pine Script alertcondition(): Complete Guide to Custom TradingView Alerts.
+For more advanced alert setups, I've covered this in detail here: Pine Script alertcondition(): Complete Guide to Custom TradingView Alerts.

 Common Mistakes to Avoid (Learn from My Expensive Lessons)